 - Pack light and use luggage with wheels when traveling.

 - Take care when placing luggage in an overhead compartment.
 First, lift it onto the top of the seat.
-Then, with hands situated on the left and right sides of the suitcase, lift it up.
+Then, with hands on the left and right sides of the suitcase, lift it up.
 If your luggage has wheels, make sure the wheel side is set in the compartment first.
 Once wheels are inside, put one hand on top of the luggage and push it to the back of the compartment.
 To remove the luggage, reverse this process.
 Always ask for assistance if you are unable to lift your baggage overhead or remove it at the end of your flight.